juniorfernandesdev/100-days-of-swift/README.md

 - [x] 3.
 Returning values from a closure
 - [x] 4.
 Closures as parameters
 - [x] 5.
 Trailing closure syntax

+## Day 7 - Closures, part two
+- [x] 1.
+Using closures as parameters when they accept parameters